mishraaditya595/Gita-App/README.md

-# Gita - The Song of Bhagwad
+# GitaVedanta

-A mobile and web application on the Srimad Bhagwad Gita using Flutter.
+A mobile and web application which aims to be the gateway to the profound teachings of Vedanta, encompassing translations of significant scriptures including the Bhagavad Gita, Kena Upanishad, and Isopanishad.

 <p align="left">
 <a href="https://play.google.com/store/apps/details?id=com.sbg" target="_blank">